Will Self: Legacy

 In 2016, the British Library acquired Self's archive; the collection is a hybrid archive of paper and born-digital material.
 The Papers of Will Self are divided into two parts: family papers and personal and literary papers.
 The papers can be accessed through the British Library catalogue.
+The archive consists of 24 large boxes of papers, artwork, audio-visual material and a hard disk drive.